Do Maine Coon Cats Like Cold Weather?

 The Maine Coon Cat originated in the cold state of Maine, which is notorious for its cold, snowy winters.

-Some Maine Coons seem to enjoy the cold, spending lots of time outside in the winter, or seeking out cold areas of the house, like garages.
+Some Maine Coons enjoy the cold, spending lots of time outside in the winter, or seeking out cold areas of the house, like garages.

 In general, however, Maine Coons don’t like the cold as much as tolerate it.